 When I first saw this short video below about this book, I was intrigued so much I purchased and read the book.

 What can I say?
-For 32 years now, I've had a flair for all things Jesus and slightly (or not so slightly) whacked.
+For 36 years now, I've had a flair for all things Jesus and things that are slightly (or not so slightly) whacked.
 So I read Imaginary Jesus.

 It's an easy and engaging read (especially for guys with short attention spans like me) so I read through it fast.
 I liked it but I didn't love it.
 Liked it because the main thesis of the book (Are you following the real Jesus of the Bible—or one of the many imaginary and concocted Jesuses the church and culture has created?) is such a critically important question these days.
 But I didn't love the book because it sometimes felt like the author was simply trying to be edgy (see last line of chapter 1 and chapter 6) and outrageously creative simply for effect.